 It depends on the ride.
 While some of our rides are family-themed or kid-friendly, not all rides are suitable for children/families.
 Please contact the ride leader before the ride to ensure the ride is appropriate, and read more about children and youth on Free Group Rides.

 Why do I have to sign a waiver?

-All riders on a Cascade Free Group Ride must sign a waiver (Safety Affirmation and Liability Release), agreeing to the terms and conditions of a Cascade Free Group Ride.
-Riders must also provide their contact info and an emergency contact when they sign this waiver.
+All riders on a Cascade Free Group Ride must acknowledge that they have read Cascade's "Safety Affirmation and Liability Release" when registering for a ride online, agreeing to the terms and conditions of a Cascade Free Group Ride.
+Riders must also provide their contact info and an emergency contact when they sign up for a ride.

 Please contact us with any other questions or concerns about our Free Group Rides program.